confluentinc/ccloud-sdk-go-v2/org/v2/docs/OrgV2Environment.md

 `func (o *OrgV2Environment) HasDisplayName() bool`

 HasDisplayName returns a boolean if a field has been set.

+### GetStreamGovernanceConfig

+`func (o *OrgV2Environment) GetStreamGovernanceConfig() OrgV2StreamGovernanceConfig`

+GetStreamGovernanceConfig returns the StreamGovernanceConfig field if non-nil, zero value otherwise.

+### GetStreamGovernanceConfigOk

+`func (o *OrgV2Environment) GetStreamGovernanceConfigOk() (*OrgV2StreamGovernanceConfig, bool)`

+GetStreamGovernanceConfigOk returns a tuple with the StreamGovernanceConfig field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetStreamGovernanceConfig

+`func (o *OrgV2Environment) SetStreamGovernanceConfig(v OrgV2StreamGovernanceConfig)`

+SetStreamGovernanceConfig sets StreamGovernanceConfig field to given value.

+### HasStreamGovernanceConfig

+`func (o *OrgV2Environment) HasStreamGovernanceConfig() bool`

+HasStreamGovernanceConfig returns a boolean if a field has been set.

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)